 - Preheat the oven to 350 degrees.
 Pour a little of the enchilada sauce into the bottom of a 13×9 baking dish, spreading out the sauce evenly.

 - Make veggie and chicken mixture.
-Heat up a large sauté pan over medium heat and add your oil and let it get hot.
+Heat a large sauté pan over medium heat, add your oil, and let it get hot.
 Add onion and some salt and pepper and saute for a few minutes.
 Then add your peppers and sauté for a few more minutes.
 Finally, add your zucchini and sauté for a few more minutes.
 Turn off the heat and add your shredded chicken, greek yogurt, some more enchilada sauce, chili powder, dried oregano, and a pinch of salt and pepper.
 Stir well to combine.

-- Heat up your tortillas.
+- Warm your tortillas.
 Take a dishcloth or a few paper towels and dampen them with water.
-Wrap around the tortillas to fully cover.
-Place in the microwave for 30 seconds, flip, and then another 30 seconds until warm.
-This is important as you don’t want your tortillas to break as you roll them!
+Wrap around the tortillas to fully cover them.
+Place in the microwave for 30 seconds, flip, and then another 15-20 seconds until warm.
+Your tortillas need to be warmed through and pliable when rolling as you don’t want them to break.

 - Roll enchiladas.
 Take 1/3 heaping cup of the chicken and veggie mixture and place it on one side of your tortilla.
 Carefully roll, trying to make sure the filling stays inside.
 Place seam-side down in your baking dish.
 Repeat with remaining tortillas and filling.
 Pour the remaining sauce over top the tortillas and sprinkle with cheese.